 Note on pronunciation: The initial 'c' is silent except after a prefix; so the name of this species is pronounced 'thonid'; but (for instance) a post-cthonid individual might be sometimes be referred to as a po-cthonid, pronounced 'pokthonid'.

-When news about the find reached the Wormhole Nexus in 7200 many groups decided to send representatives to the Cthonid system.
-The 400 year trip from the closest stargate delayed the encounter to 7600, giving the Cthonids ample time to prepare themselves for the arrival of aliens.
-Since then xenodiplomatic societies of Cthonids have interacted with the Terragens, trading advanced technology and spices for cultural artifacts, mechanisms and history.
+When news about the find reached the Wormhole Nexus in 8183, many groups decided to send representatives to the Cthonid system.
+The 400 year trip from the closest stargate delayed the encounter to 8583, giving the Cthonids ample time to prepare themselves for the arrival of aliens.
+Since then, xenodiplomatic societies of Cthonids have interacted with the Terragens, trading advanced technology and spices for cultural artifacts, mechanisms and history.

 The Cthonids are eager to adapt the knowledge of the Terragens to their society, so eager that many xenosociologists are worried that their traditional culture is going to disappear or be transformed beyond recognition.
 However, both the NoCoZo traders and the xenodiplomatic societies consider that a small price to pay.
-There is a wormhole from Mutual Satisfaction in transit to the Cthonid system, expected to arrive within a century.
-Once it reaches the system the Cthonids will most likely become one of the most eager members of the wormhole nexus.
+A wormhole from Mutual Satisfaction arrived in 9670, allowing the Cthonids to become eager new members of the wormhole nexus.

-History The Cthonids originated on a low-gravity world orbiting a somewhat unstable star in the Carina arm.
+History The Cthonids originated on Gogandhu, a small AquaGaian (Marine Tepidal) world with relatively low gravity, orbiting a somewhat unstable K8V star in the Carina arm, 3950 ly from Sol.
 From time to time great storms or climatic changes wracked the surface, making most life aquatic or adept at hiding underground when the weather turned dangerous.
 Many species spent their entire lives in tunnels beneath the surface, emerging only to snatch food down into the safer underground.
 The surface was gradually dominated by fast-moving or flying predators, some of which lived in symbiosis with plants that they protected.
 In response, underground species developed elaborate ways to avoid detection and exposure.
 One solution was to have expendable appendages which were used to explore the surface.
 This gradually evolved into a situation where some species had almost independent organs which could be used for exploration, gathering food, and mating, not unlike the workers of Earthly social insects.

 The Cthonids evolved from a digging species living beneath the extensive plains on the largest continent.
 Their main bodies are spindle-shaped and covered with shovel-like appendages used for digging.
 A slit along the side of the main body contains their secondary bodies, which grow folded up inside pouches.
 To explore the surface one or more of the lesser bodies unfolds and scurries away.
 Unlike the main body they are thin and graceful, adapted to fast movement in the open and even limited flight.
 They are mainly controlled by instinct and complex chemical traces from their main body, although they have some limited intelligence on their own.

-A few hundred thousand years ago a new species of predator appeared on the continent, digging hunters working in packs who could attack the previously safe main bodies of the Cthonids.
+Two million years ago a new species of predator appeared on the continent.
+Mud-otters were digging hunters, working in packs which could attack the previously safe main-bodies of the Cthonids.
 Faced with evolutionary pressure, the Cthonids became more and more adept at inventing clever ways to evade the predators, by using their secondary bodies both for fighting and to create simple tools and traps.
-Gradually the Cthonids became an intelligent species, and eventually drove the hunters to extinction.
+Gradually the Cthonids became an intelligent species, and eventually drove the mud-otters to extinction.

 The Cthonids invented agriculture, using their secondary bodies to spread seeds and guard them from herbivores, and they began to grow plants which attracted symbiotes which they ate.
 In time most of the plains were cultivated.
 However, development was quite slow since young Cthonids started their lives without training and protection; they had to seek out older Cthonids to learn from, and this was not always possible or appreciated.